lizmat/articles/its-time-to-rak-3.md

 ## Shortcuts

 These shortcuts are only available if `--type=auto` is explicitely specified, or **no** `--type` argument has been specified.

+### string

+match if "string" occurs anywhere in a line

 ### §string